rice-solar-physics/ebtelplusplus/docs/ext/index.md

 ### Example 1
 In this example, only the electrons are heated by a single triangular pulse lasting 500 seconds and injecting 10 ergs per cubic centimeter into the loop plasma.
 The code used to make this figure can be found [here](#).

 ![Example 1](ex1.png)

 ### Example 2
+In this second example, only the ions are heated.
+In this case, we heat the ions with five distinct pulses, each lasting 200 seconds and separated by about 2000 seconds.
+The energies are uniformly distributed between 0.001 and 0.1 ergs per cubic centimeter per second.
+The example code can be found [here](#).
+Note how easy it is to programmatically generate the configurations for these different heating profiles.

 ![Example 2](ex2.png)

 ### Example 3
+Lastly, we show an example where the electron and ion populations are forced into equilibrium at all times, i.e. the single-fluid case.
+The loop plasma is heated by a single pulse lasting 1500 seconds that rises very quickly (in 100 seconds), is sustained at 0.005 ergs per cubic centimeter per second for 400 seconds, and then decays back to the background value over 1000 seconds.
+The example code can be found [here](#).

 ![Example 3](ex3.png)